quic-go/quic-go/README.md

 Conversely, in case the application wishes to abort receiving from a `quic.ReceiveStream` or a `quic.Stream`, it can ask the sender to abort data transmission by calling `CancelRead` with an application-defined error code (an unsigned 62-bit number).
 On the receiver side, this surfaced as a `quic.StreamError` containing that error code on the `io.Writer`.
 Note that for bidirectional streams, `CancelWrite` _only_ resets the receive side of the stream.
 It is still possible to write to the stream.

-A bidirectional stream is only closed once both the read and the write side of the stream have been either closed and reset.
+A bidirectional stream is only closed once both the read and the write side of the stream have been either closed or reset.
 Only then the peer is granted a new stream according to the maximum number of concurrent streams configured via `quic.Config.MaxIncomingStreams`.

 ### Configuring QUIC